daniel-furman/awesome-chatgpt-prompts-clustering/README.md

 Segment common items in a text dataset to pinpoint core themes and their distribution.

-* Clusters cover the main topics/subtopics.
-* Clusters map to each item in the dataset.
+* Clusters cover the main topics/subtopics in the dataset.
 * Clusters backed by [`gpt-3.5-turbo-16k`](https://platform.openai.com/docs/models/gpt-3-5) generated summaries.

 ## Background